Jeff-Russ/ror-guides/rails-database.md

 	$ rails console         # enter the Rails Console
 	> teacher = Teacher.new # create object called teacher in temp. memory

 We would then set each attribute and run `teacher.save`.
 This is the long way to do things.
-We could have sent in values at the time of instantiation as aruguments to the constructor as we'll see next.
+We could have sent in values at the time of instantiation as arguments to the constructor as we'll see next.

 __new With Arguments__

 The `new` constructor takes `:key => value` pairs as arguments or the newer `key: value` syntax.
-The `:key` is actaually the column name in the table which, from Rail's pespective, is a data attribute of the Model class.
+The `:key` is actually the column name in the table which, from Rail's perspective, is a data attribute of the Model class.
 You could populate the entire record (row) with on line in the Rails Console (known as __"Mass Assignment"__).
 You don't have to provide all the attributes, you can provide just the (non required) ones you want and let the defaults handle the rest.
 This only works if they actually do have defaults; you can set an attribute to reject not having it's value explicitly set as we will see later on with __"validations"__.

 	> teacher2 = Teacher.new(first_name: "Jeffrey", last_name: "Russ")
 	> teacher2.save
 	 # SQL INSERT ...
 	 => true

-One handy fact is that `teacher.save` returns true if it was sucessful so we can make it the condition of an `if` statement for error handling.
+One handy fact is that `teacher.save` returns true if it was successful so we can make it the condition of an `if` statement for error handling.
 If the data entered does not meet the requirements of your model or the database, false will be returned. __One reason for `save` failing is that you have not set a required field.__ You could also do the following but as you'll see in the next section, there is a better "one liner" option:

 	> teacher2 = Teacher.new(first_name: "Dennis", last_name: "Richie").save